The Center of the World (novel): Plot

-The main plot of the novel begins when Phil's best friend Kat (whose actual name is "Katja") returns from her summer vacation with her family.
+The main plot of the novel begins when Phil's best friend Kat (short for Katja) returns from her summer vacation with her family.
 This plot covers the time between July and shortly after New Year's the following year.
 It is intercut with many different flashbacks.

-Phil is seventeen years old, has a twin sister (Dianne), a best friend (Kat), a slightly crazy mother (Glass) with constantly changing male relationships.
-Some of the men in Glass' life, Phil remembers quite well.
-For example, there was Martin, the gardener, that Glass employed because it seemed impossible to maintain the upper hand in "Visibles" wild garden.
-"Visible" was the name of the house that Glass inherited of her sister Stella upon her arrival from the United States.
 The story does not primarily treat Phil's homosexuality, but rather stresses the difficulties he has to cope with in everyday life.

-With his mother and his sister, Phil lives in a huge mansion called 'Visible' which is located slightly remote from their city.
+With his mother Glass and his twin sister Dianne, seventeen-year-old Phil lives in a huge mansion called Visible which is slightly remote from the nearest city.
+His slightly crazy mother has constantly changing male relationships.
+Some of the men in Glass's life, Phil remembers quite well.
+For example, there was Martin, the gardener, employed by Glass to tame Visible's wild garden.
+Glass inherited Visible from her sister Stella upon her arrival from the United States.

 The city's inhabitants barely have contact with this weird family.
-The main exception to this is Phil's best friend Kat, the daughter of their school's principal, who repeatedly violates her parents' interdiction of visiting Phil.
+The main exception to this is Phil's best friend Kat, the school's principal's daughter, who repeatedly violates her parents' ban on visiting Phil.
 Another important person is the lawyer Tereza, who is friends with the family and acts as a kind of mentor to Phil.

-The story depicts the past of the family through emotional anecdotes, particularly through stories about the no longer existent father, an uncle as a compensating father figure and childhood memories of Phil and Dianne.
+The story depicts the past of the family through emotional anecdotes, particularly through stories about the missing father, an uncle as a compensating father figure, and childhood memories of Phil and Dianne.
 Episodes in the present deal with Phil's love for Nicholas, conversations with his mentor and disputes between his sister and his mother.
 The story is written in the first-person perspective.